 Restore and Stimulate

-A patient’s own PRP is injected into the areas of the scalp that may be experiencing some level of hair loss.
+A patient’s own PRP is injected into the areas of the scalp that are experiencing some level of hair loss.
 The healing and growth factors in this PRP work to restore and stimulate hair growth.
-PRP is effective for male and female hair lossand we have seen some outstanding results so far with our PRP patients.
+PRP is effective for male and female hair loss, and we have seen some outstanding results with our PRP patients.

-A patient’s platelet-rich plasma (PRP) contains active growth factors that stimulate hair growth when injected into the areas of the damaged follicles.
-A sample of blood is drawn from the patient and then placed in to a centrifuge where it is spun at very high speeds until the enriched stems cells or platelets (PRP) are separated from the other blood components.
-Once the PRP has been isolated, it is injected into the scalp using a needle.
-The PRP works to stimulate natural hair growth by repairing dormant or damaged hair follicles.
+A patient’s platelet-rich plasma contains active growth factors that stimulate hair growth when injected into the areas of the damaged follicles.
+A sample of blood is drawn from the patient and then placed into a centrifuge.
+It is spun in the centrifuge at very high speeds until the enriched stem cells or platelets are separated from the other blood components.
+Once the plasma has been isolated, it is injected into the scalp using a needle.
+The platelet-rich plasma works to stimulate natural hair growth by repairing dormant or damaged hair follicles.

-The experienced and trained team at The Toronto Hair Transplant Clinic make sure that the procedure is done properly, and the injections will leave a small amount of plasma close to the hair follicles so that they are stimulated by the growth factors and stem cells, this is what will eventually produce higher quality hair and accelerated hair growth.
+The experienced and trained team at the Toronto Hair Transplant Clinic make sure that the procedure is done properly.
+The injections will leave a small amount of plasma close to the hair follicles so that they are stimulated by the growth factors and stem cells.
+This will eventually produce higher quality hair and accelerated hair growth.
 PRP has been used as a stand-alone hair restoration treatment to restore certain types of hair loss.
-In most cases however it works great in conjunction with a hair transplant to assist in ensuring the greatest results.
+In most cases, however, it works great in conjunction with a hair transplant to ensure the greatest results.

 Results From Real Patients